 Last but not least, we have come to the cover-stitch sewing machine.
 Almost all the fabrics which are used in making wearables are worked on by a cover-stitch sewing machine.

-Uses: In contrast with an overlocking machine, cover-stitch does not contain blades for finishing.
+Uses: In contrast with an overlocking machine, the cover-stitch does not contain blades for finishing.
 However, the machine, by default, attains very good quality cutting of extra fabric threads rendering a quality finish.

 This machine is simpler than other machines used for the same purpose.